rancher/rke2/developer-docs/upgrading_kubernetes.md

 This process will need to be done any time a new release is needed.

+## QA Releases

+If QA requires a release candidate (RC) for testing efforts before a Kubernetes patch is available, a new RC should be created with the most current
+Kubernetes release.
+For example, if QA wants a release for v1.20.11 before the Kubernetes patch, and the most recent release is v1.20.10+rke2r1, a tag should be cut for v1.20.10-rc1+rke2r2 release.

 ## Hardened Kubernetes

 The Hardened Kubernetes build process for RKE2 was once part of the RKE2 build process itself.
 It's been since split out and exists on its own in the [image-build-kubernetes](https://github.com/rancher/image-build-kubernetes) repository.
 Follow the steps below to create a new Hardened Kubernetes build.